request an appointment online.

 That being said, in the greater community, swollen lymph nodes among undiagnosed patients tend to fall into one of two categories:

-- Lymph nodes that patients notice or that a doctor sees or feels during a physical exam
+- Lymph nodes that patients notice or that a doctor sees or feels during a physical exam, like swollen lymph nodes in neck, armpit or groin areas.

 - Lymph nodes that are found during an MRI or a CT scan because the patient is complaining of something else, such as chest pain or a lump in their breast